Beercik/home-assistant-robart/README.md

 ```

 # To Do:
-- See https://github.com/jinglyjangles/hoover_970_integration for additonal api calls available
+ See https://github.com/jinglyjangles/hoover_970_integration for additonal api calls available
-- Add importing the custom robot name; current on the 970's it defualts to Josephine unless you call the name endpoint
-- Add support for only cleaning certain rooms; see maps endpoint
+- [ ] Add support for only cleaning certain rooms; see maps endpoint
-- Add support for live/static room map; maps endpoint provides x,y coords and rooms
+- [ ] Add support for live/static room map; maps endpoint provides x,y coords and rooms
-- Add support for no-go zones and cleaning intensity; see cleaning power in misc_notes
+- [ ] Add support for no-go zones and cleaning intensity; see cleaning power in misc_notes

+# Done
+- [x] Add importing the custom robot name; current on the 970's it defualts to Josephine unless you call the name endpoint